Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 With this option, the problem is that the client needs to cache the server certificate in order to determine if the RPID is valid. for the given certificate, unless the rules for certificate verification and RPID determination specify it otherwise.
 One possibility to circumvent this would be to allow the server certificate names and the RPID to deviate, but validate both against the realm of the outer username, e.g. a realm of example.com with a server certificate for radius.example.com and the FIDO RPID fido.example.com.

-This, however, adds a whole lot more of security concerns, especially in environments with different independent devisions under the same domain suffix.
+This, however, adds a whole lot more of security concerns, especially in environments with different independent divisions under the same domain suffix.

 ## Missing Features

-There are a lot of features, that have been brought up by several people at several occations.
+There are a lot of features, that have been brought up by several people at several occasions.
 This EAP method could include spec to address these problems.
 Also there may be FIDO-specific things that are not part of this specification.